czi-catalystproject/czi-catalystproject.github.io/catalystbook/faqs.md

 ### What's the maximum storage capacity on the hub?

 Again, the same answer as the above applies.
 We advise extra caution here since storage costs can be expensive.
 Please consult the [2i2c Service Guide – Data and Filesystem](https://docs.2i2c.org/user/topics/data/) for guidance.

-### What is meant by cloud infrastructure?

-Cloud infrastructure refers to the hardware and software components to provide a cloud computing environment.
-In the case of The Catalyst Project, this means the infrastructure used to deliver an interactive computing platform.
-See the [2i2c website](https://2i2c.org/platform/) for mor information.

 ### What kind of hardware is available on the hub?